Transega/Ecaas-Documentation/modules/data_access.rst

 During this phase the following activities took place;

 i.
+Ensure the data has the correct map projection(s)

+ii.
 Checking polygons if then fall withing farm boundaries.

-ii.
-Editing polygons they may have inconsistenties with farm boundaries.
+    *This was done by visualizing the data on a GIS tool, and having satellite imagery as the basemap, in some instances the drone imagery was used as the base image.*

 iii.
+Editing polygons they may have inconsistenties with farm boundaries by looking at the base map.

+iv.
 Move the points that may have been collected but due to some reasons they have offsets to the farms

-iv.
+v.
 Check for duplicate polygons